MicrosoftDocs/navdevitpro-content-pr/new-dev/devenv-txt2al-tool.md

 ---

 ## The Txt2Al Conversion Tool
 The Txt2Al conversion tool allows you to take existing Dynamics NAV objects that have been exported in .txt format and convert them into the new .al format.
+The .al format is used when developing extensions for [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)].
 Converting the objects consists of following two steps:

 1. Exporting the objects from C/SIDE in a cleaned format.
 2. Converting the objects to the new syntax.